aham-oudeis/Training/launch_school/RB180-Database-Foundations/notes/misc.md

 ### PSQL console
 1. Metacommands
    > The syntax for a psql console meta-command is a backslash \ followed by the command and any optional arguments.
-Meta-commands can be used for a number of different things, such as connecting to a different database, listing tables, describing the structure of a particular table, setting environment variables, and so on.
+Meta-commands can be used for a number of different things, such as connecting to a different database (\c), listing tables (\l), describing the structure of a particular table (\d table_name), setting environment variables, and so on.

 2. SQL statement
    * Issued to the database using SQL syntax.